Whenever I start talking about narcissism and being raised by a narcissist, I’m always overwhelmed by the response.

 I feel so much better now.

-No longer do I have to convince myself to try again with my gaze fixed on an invisible succubus in the distance.
+No longer do I have to convince me to try again with my gaze fixed on an invisible succubus in the distance.

 Letting go was not easy, but it was worth it.